-All news Attractions Tallinn Card Transport and accommodation Food and drink Events and culture Statistics Convention Tourist office marketing news Media coverage JUNE 2007
+All news Sightseeing Tallinn Card Transport and accommodation Eat and drink Events and culture Statistics Convention Tourist office marketing news Media coverage JUNE 2007

 Beach season in Tallinn12.07.2007

 Although the air and water temperatures don’t seem very convincing yet, beach season in Tallinn’s public beaches has begun.

 Tallinn boasts five public swimming beaches: Pirita, Stroomi, Harku, Kakumäe and Pikakari.
 Lifeguards certified to give first aid are on watch on all five on weekdays, 9am–8pm, and weekends, 9am–9pm.
 Basic facilities at the beaches include changing stalls, toilets and parking lots (without guards), and mobile ice cream vendors (payment in cash only).
 Pets are not generally allowed.

 The oldest, largest and most popular of the beaches is the 2-km-long Pirita beach, with a magnificent view onto the Old Town and the busy sea traffic on the Gulf of Finland.
 The beach is separated from the neighboring Pirita and Merivälja residential districts by a pine forest.
 This beach has ballgame courts and separate playgrounds for children.
 Lockers are available, as are facilities for renting water sport equipment and chaise longues, shops selling beach gear and cafés in the beach house.
 Music is played on the beach and there are frequent competitions and other events.
 At the far side of the beach there is a separate area for nude sunbathing.
 The parking lot is not under surveillance, like in the other beaches, but a parking fee is charged.
 The beach is 6 km from downtown (buses 1, 1A, 8, 34, 34A and 38).
 The address of the beach house is Merivälja tee 5.